North Carolina Teen & Adolescent Mental Health Treatment

 Our facilities hold CARF accreditation from the Commission on Accreditation of Rehabilitation Facilities.
 The North Carolina Department of Health and Human Services awarded us state licensing, authorizing partial hospitalization and day activity programming.
 These licenses allow the delivery of treatment across our Wake Forest and Hillsborough locations.

 Bright Path offers four developmentally appropriate teen mental health treatment tracks tailored to adolescent needs.
-The Summit Track serves adolescents ages 15-18 requiring intensive daily support.
-The Meadow Track provides programming for adolescents ages 12-15.
-The River Program offers intensive outpatient services for teens with minimal prior DBT experience.
-The Horizon Program serves adolescents stepping down from higher care levels.
+The Summit Path serves adolescents ages 15-18 requiring intensive daily support.
+The Meadow Path serves adolescents ages 12-15.
+The Virtual Path: virtual intensive outpatient program.
+The Horizon Path: intensive outpatient program.

 Our clinical team integrates Dialectical Behavior Therapy to strengthen emotional regulation and distress tolerance skills.
 Attachment-based therapy addresses relationship patterns and the development of secure connections.
 Psychiatric Nurse Practitioners and Physician Assistants evaluate every teen weekly regardless of medication status.

-Our admission process accepts clients on Mondays, Tuesdays, and Thursdays with two daily admission slots at 9:00 AM and 10:30 AM.
-The facilities occupy locations in Wake Forest at 203 Capcom Avenue, Suite 104, and in Hillsborough, providing convenient access for families statewide.
+Our admission process provides multiple opportunities for new clients to begin treatment.
+The facilities are located in Wake Forest at 203 Capcom Avenue, Suite 104, and in Hillsborough, offering convenient access for families statewide.

 The benefits of choosing Bright Path for North Carolina teen mental health treatment are listed below: